alpari-tech/binary-protocol/README.md

 Lazy-evaluated fields
 ---------------------
-In some cases binary protocols contains fields that depends on existing data, for example: packet length, CRC, lazy-evaluated or encoded fields.
-Such fields should be calculated lazely before writing them to a stream.
+In some cases binary protocols contains fields that depend on existing data, for example: packet length, CRC, lazy-evaluated or encoded fields.
+Such fields should be calculated lazily before writing them to a stream.
 To use lazy evaluation just declare the value of such field as `Closure` instance.

 Here is an example of `length` field calculation for the Kafka's `Record` class: